MartisCommunity/docs/whitepaper.md

 We know that there are many teams working on solving the problem of centralized mining.
 They tried many methods, but always came up with software and hardware algorithms to solve the centralization problem.
 In fact, they all ignored an important point: centralization is essentially a question of interest distribution,This is an economic problem that must be solved from a distributional perspective.

-Today, Marscoin integrates a decentralized mining pool into the blockchain for the first time.
+Today, Martiscoin integrates a decentralized mining pool into the blockchain for the first time.
 Through two workload proofs, the problem of centralized mining was perfectly solved and Satoshi Nakamoto’s wish was truly realized.

 ## Technical Details

-Marscoin core base on Blockcore, is a platform to build Layer 1 consensus networks based on the Bitcoin protocol.We reconstructed the POW algorithm and block allocation consensus above.
+Martiscoin core base on Blockcore, is a platform to build Layer 1 consensus networks based on the Bitcoin protocol.We reconstructed the POW algorithm and block allocation consensus above.

 #### POW Algorithm (XmarsHash)